Alcohol Misuse and DependenceSkip to the navigation

 Health Tools help you make wise health decisions or take action to improve your health.

-It's not clear why some people abuse alcohol or become addicted to it and others do not.
-Alcoholism often runs in families (genetic), but your drinking habits also are influenced by your environment and life situations, such as friends or stress levels.
+It's not clear why some people misuse alcohol or become dependent on it and others do not.
+Alcohol use problems often run in families (genetic), but your drinking habits also are influenced by your environment and life situations, such as friends or stress levels.

 - You have problems at work or school because of your drinking, such as being late or not going at all.